Apfirebolt/Fastapi-scrum-master/README.md

 The project back-end is created using Fast API in Python and React is used for the front-end.
 Tailwind CSS classes are used to style the UI components.
 It uses "react-form-hooks" for validating forms and Redux for state management.
 For the database "Postgres" has been used.

+While most of my React projects use Vite, this one still uses create-react-app for bootstrapping React project.
+I might want to change that in future though.

 ## Introduction

 It is a simple Kanban board application where you have four status 'To Do', 'In Progress', 'In Review' and 'Done'.
 You can create a generic task item and then through Kanban drag and drop dashboard, you can move items and save the updated status.